 One major trend over the past twenty years in public procurement has been the greater centralization of procurement activity.
 Conceptually and practically, collaborative procurement is seen as being a good thing.
-We have seen national procurement organisations being created, or existing bodies strengthening their position in many European countries.
-There are also regional or local collaborative bodies covering part of a country, and those who are focused on helping organisations in particular sectors, such as health, police or local government.
+We have seen national procurement organizations being created, or existing bodies strengthening their position in many European countries.
+There are also regional or local collaborative bodies covering part of a country, and those who are focused on helping organizations in particular sectors, such as health, police or local government.

-In some countries, the national collaborative bodies have gained a strong mandate in terms of some organisations being “forced” to use them; in others, it is still very much a voluntary option for users, but in general, more contracting authorities than ever, we suspect, are using such collaborative bodies.
+In some countries, the national collaborative bodies have gained a strong mandate in terms of some organizations being “forced” to use them; in others, it is still very much a voluntary option for users, but in general, more contracting authorities than ever, we suspect, are using such collaborative bodies.

 What are the pros and cons of this development?
 First, we will look at the positives as they are usually assessed, and then we will take a more critical look and examine some of the negatives around this strategy.